How Coronavirus Will Change Air Travel

 The load factor is important.
 In 2019, airlines worldwide broke even when the cabin was about 66% full.
 If middle seats are left unsold, that means only 67% of seats will be available in the best-case scenario.

 Reduced service to second- and third-tier cities and less competition might also mean higher fares to some destinations.

-Meanwhile, we’ll be inconvenienced by fewer options.
-Once non-stop routes will now require connections.
-Layovers will be longer.
+Meanwhile, we’ll be inconvenienced by fewer options: once non-stop routes will now require connections, and layovers will be longer.

 What’s more, benefits and bag check privileges might be cut or reduced.
-People who now get a free checked bag might be in for an unpleasant surprise.
+Passengers who are now allowed a free checked bag might be in for an unpleasant surprise.

 Travellers, especially those with health issues, might be sceptical to fly at first, fearing all the social interaction that comes along with it - from security, to the gate, to sitting next to strangers in a small metal tube.
 It is up to airlines to find ways to assure people that travelling is safe.